 - Wavelength, a service that surfaces MailChimp newsletters similar to yours.

-- Campaign Monitor’s Top 100 Email Campaigns of 2015 list.
+- Campaign Monitor’s Top 100 Email Campaigns list.
 Some of them should get your brain fired up!

 That’s all for now, folks!
 See you next Friday for another list of tips to help take your small business to the next level online.